 Unfortunately, there isn’t a ton of detailed data about the use of firearms defensively.
 Thus, why the debate rages on in Washington about gun ownership.
 However, you should take all of the above statistics with a grain of salt.
 Law enforcement officers operate under very different conditions from the general public.

 Unlike civilians, police and other law enforcement, usually respond to a situation knowing that it may require them to use force.
 Oftentimes, civilians are caught off guard.
 Either the threat will be recognized later, or the threat may appear at a much closer distance (e.g. mugging).
-Additionally, most police officers carry their weapon openly.
-Thus, officers have a distinct advantage and are able to easily unholster their weapon.
+Additionally, most police officers carry their firearm openly.
+Thus, officers have a distinct advantage and are able to easily unholster their handgun.
 Contrarily, civilians who regularly carry concealed will take longer to draw their firearm.

 Why Not Practice Shooting Longer Distances?

 So we’ve established that the best distance to practice self defense shooting is 3-7 yards.
 Ideally, you will practice at both the lower and upper limits of this distance.
 But, if you’re already moving the target, why not practice defensive shooting at longer distances?

 Simply put, it becomes more difficult to prove imminent danger when shooting longer distances.
 Furthermore, at a certain point, using your firearm ceases to be about self preservation.
 Instead, you are now participating in vigilantism.
 Understand, I’m all for becoming a proficient shooter at longer distances.
 But for pure defensive skill, it’s unlikely that you’ll encounter a threat that requires that kind of marksmanship.